billionapeclub/bulk-send-assets/README.md

 python3 send_assets - BAC.py
 ```

-open send_assets - BAC.py and edit the data

 don't forget to change with your own rpc password from the raven.conf file located at ./raven folder
 ```